Dawndh/Shooter_Game/README.md

 Win:
 If you manage to hit 15 ufo's without them touching your rocket of get past, the text 'You Win!' will appear on your screen before the game automatically resets
+A winning sound effect will also be played

 Lose:
 If 3 ufo's manage to get past your rocket or touch it, the text 'You Lose!' will appear on your screen before the game automatically resets
+A losing sound effect will also be played